ahans30/ahans30.github.io/_pages/about_einstein.md

 <!-- My research interests lie in the cross-section of machine learning and security with the general goal of aligning machine learning models towards robustness and fairness.
 Before graduate school, I worked in the industry for 5 years in machine learning and data science roles.  -->

-I hold my bachelors in mathematics from the University of Delhi.
+Before graduate school, I worked in the industry for 5 years in machine learning and data science roles.
+I hold a bachelor’s degree in mathematics.
+I hold my a masters in computer from UMD (current instituition) and bachelors in mathematics from the University of Delhi.

+I’m looking for a research internship for summer 2025.
+If you are looking to hire an intern, please hit me up!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.